sixfeetup/scaf/{{cookiecutter.project_slug}}/bootstrap-cluster/README.md

    task argocd:generate_github_deploy_key
    ```

+2. Add the deploy key to your Git repository

-2. Proceed with installing ArgoCD by executing:
+3. Proceed with installing ArgoCD by executing:

    ```shell
    task argocd:bootstrap